Freddie Blassie

-Frederick Kenneth Blassman (February 8, 1918 – June 2, 2003) was an American professional wrestler and manager, known by the ring name "Classy" Freddie Blassie.
-Renowned as "The Hollywood Fashion Plate", he was a one-time NWA World Junior Heavyweight Champion, and was inducted into the WWF Hall of Fame in 1994.
+Frederick Kenneth Blassie (February 8, 1918 – June 2, 2003) was an American professional wrestler and manager, known by the ring name "Classy" Freddie Blassie.
+His achievements in the ring included holding the Los Angeles-based World Wrestling Associates (WWA) world title four times.
+Renowned as "The Hollywood Fashion Plate", he was a one-time NWA World Junior Heavyweight Champion and was inducted into the WWF Hall of Fame in 1994.
 He is regarded as one of the greatest wrestling heels, or villains, of all time.

 Early life

-Blassie was born Frederick Kenneth Blassman in St. Louis, Missouri, in 1918.
-His parents, Anna (née Sind) and Jacob Blassman, were German immigrants who arrived in the United States prior to World War I.
+Blassie was born Frederick Kenneth Blassie in St. Louis, Missouri, in 1918.
+His parents, Anna (née Szind) and Jacob Blassie (né Blaszi), were immigrants from Austria-Hungary who arrived in the United States in 1912 via Hamburg, Germany.

 Frederick was an only child.
 His father was an abusive alcoholic, prompting Frederick to stay with his grandparents whenever Jacob beat Anna.
 His parents repeatedly separated, only to reconcile.
-At the age of 13, after Jacob had beaten Anna again, Frederick threatened his father with a baseball bat; instead he lived with his aunt for six months until his mother asked him to return home.
+At the age of 13, after Jacob had beaten Anna again, Frederick threatened his father with a baseball bat; instead, he lived with his aunt for six months until his mother asked him to return home.
 As an adult, Frederick was a teetotaler.

 He graduated from McKinley High School and began work at a meatpacking plant.
 He also began boxing at a local community center and won a heavyweight championship title.
 However, he became increasingly interested in wrestling.
 As the wrestlers became familiar with him, they began teaching him holds.
 His first public wrestling match was a shoot fight which he accepted hoping to impress a girl he brought to the show.
 Later, he received regular work wrestling at local carnivals.
 His cousin John Frank Holaus often refereed his matches.

 Blassie's famous "pencil-neck geek" catchphrase originated early in his career while describing a fellow carnival performer who appeared in a geek show.
 Blassie described this performer as "having a neck like a stack of dimes and a real pencil-neck geek".

-His career continued as he was hired by more established promoters, including Tom Packs in St. Louis and George Simpson in Kansas City.
+His career continued; he was hired by more established promoters, including Tom Packs in St. Louis and George Simpson in Kansas City.